 Educational Equity and Racial Justice

-In the tradition of St. John Baptist de La Salle and the Brothers of the Christian Schools, Manhattan College faculty, staff, and students are encouraged to live out the five Lasallian Core Principles.
+In the tradition of St. John Baptist de La Salle and the Brothers of the Christian Schools, Manhattan University faculty, staff, and students are encouraged to live out the five Lasallian Core Principles.
 The Lasallian Core Principles include: Faith in the Presence of God, Respect for all Persons, Inclusive Community, Concern for the Poor and Social Justice, and Quality Education.
 Please check out the resources that we have on Educational Equity and Racial Justice that focus on how Jaspers can live out the Lasallian Core Principles in this capacity.

 Learn More